Long Beach Contact Improvisation Festival

 Enjoy classes & jams with world class teachers from California and across the country.

-January 8-11, 2026 on the beautiful California State University Long Beach campus.
+The 5th Annual Long Beach Contact Improvisation Festival coming January 2027 on the beautiful California State University Long Beach campus.

 Emily Jones (Portland, OR)